Pesto Ranch Chicken Freezer Meal

 Overhead shot showing ingredients needed to make Pesto Ranch Chicken freezer meal.

-• Chicken: The recipe calls for boneless, skinless chicken thighs.
-You can also use chicken breasts.
+• boneless, skinless chicken thighs: You can also use chicken breasts.
 Or, if you find bone-in thighs on sale, grab those and use them.
 Just remove the chicken thighs from the slow cooker after cooking, shred to remove any bones, and place the meat back into the sauce and juices in the slow cooker before serving.

-• Pesto: Since I’m lazy, I usually use jarred pesto in this recipe.
-BUT you can make your own basil pesto from scratch and use that, too!
+• pesto: Since I’m lazy, I usually use jar pesto in this recipe.
+BUT you can make your own homemade pesto from scratch and use that, too!
 You’ll want to use about 1/2 to 3/4 cup if you go this route.

-• Ranch seasoning: You want the dry ranch dressing mix here, not the fully prepared salad dressing.
+• ranch seasoning mix: You want the dry ranch dressing mix here, not the fully prepared salad dressing.
 You can use a ranch dressing packet from the store OR I highly recommend making your own ranch dressing mix and using that in this recipe.
-It will allow you to control the ingredients and remove extra fillers and additives that are sometimes found in the commercial mixes.
-Plus, it’s cheaper!

 Ziptop freezer bag holding ingredients.